-- SAP has made a number of acquisitions, but there is very little cross over between the internally developed SAP product customers and the acquisitions.
+- SAP has made several acquisitions, but there is a tiny cross over between the internally developed SAP product customers and the additions.
 Essentially, the acquisitions make no business or sales sense and seem primarily driven by the need to deliver a story to Wall Street.

 - Customers that have been pushed to HANA have had very mixed results from what SAP told customers was a groundbreaking database.

 - Most of the internally developed non-ERP products like PO/PI, PLM, BW, APO, CRM, and many others have played themselves out.
-They are now known to be of low quality, they are difficult to implement, difficult to use, and damage the companies that purchase them.
+They are now known to be of low quality, and they are challenging to implement, difficult to use and damage the companies that purchase them.